wearemojo/mojo-hiring-be-task/README.md

 ### Part 2

 We now have 3 endpoints that all do very similiar things.
 What would it look like if we had just 1 endpoint with a flexible filter and pagination?
-Without changing the service code, what would the request struct look like?
-Write out just the struct as you would want it for that future endpoint.
+Without changing the service code, what would the request and response structs look like?
+Write out just the two structs as you would want it for that future endpoint, along with a JSON schema for validating the input.

 ## Requirements & grading criteria

-* We will look for code that is minimal, clean, and readable.
+- We will look for code that is minimal, clean, and readable.
-* We are keen on consistency and attention to detail.
+- We are keen on consistency and attention to detail.
-* We are looking for code that stylistically matches the rest of the codebase.
+- We are looking for code that stylistically matches the rest of the codebase.
-* We are looking for your code to build if we run `go build ./...`
+- We are looking for your code to build if we run `go build ./...`
-* We are looking for you to spend no more than 20 to 30 minutes on this task.
+- We are looking for you to spend no more than 20 to 30 minutes on this task.

-* We are not looking for any testing, or automation or proof of correctness.
+- We are not looking for any testing, or automation or proof of correctness.
-* Do not worry about authentication.
+- Do not worry about authentication.
-* Do not worry about marshalling structs or the HTTP transport layer.
+- Do not worry about marshalling structs or the HTTP transport layer.
 If you want to know more about how that works, review the CRPC package outside of the 20 minute allotted time.